Story by Isabella Reilly

 Keegan Lee couldn’t put her phone down.

 She couldn’t miss a notification.
 Who was trying to reach her?
 What were her friends doing?
 Did someone unfollow her Instagram account?
-Was it because she hadn’t posted anything in a few weeks?
-Who commented on her last post, anyway?
+Who commented on her previous post, anyway?
 She might as well check, and look at Snapchat, and maybe TikTok, too, while she’s at it.

 “It was all-consuming,” Lee said of what she now realizes was the beginning of what would become a nearly year-long social media addiction.

-Lee, now a first-year Copeland Scholar at UNC-Chapel Hill and digital mental health advocate, said once she started to recognize how often she gravitated to her phone, she knew it had to stop.
+Lee, now a first-year Copeland Scholar at UNC-Chapel Hill, said once she started to recognize how often she gravitated to her phone, she knew it had to stop.
 So, the then-9th grade student did the unthinkable.

 She deleted her social media apps.